Theo Vukašinović

-Theo Heffernan Vukašinović (born 25 June 1996) is an English rugby union lock.
+Theo Heffernan Vukašinović (born 25 June 1996) is an English rugby union lock who plays for RFC Los Angeles in the MLR.
 He appeared 19 times for RFU Championship club London Scottish in the 2018/19 season.
 Ahead of the 2019/2020 season he joined Premiership Rugby team Wasps RFC.

 Early life

 Vukašinović was born on 25 June 1996 in Wandsworth, London.
 He attended Reed's School in Cobham, Surrey, England.
 While there, he played Under 18 representative rugby for London Irish.
 He signed a one-year Senior Academy contract with them in 2014, and made his Senior debut for them in November against Wasps RFC in the Anglo-Welsh Cup.

 The following year he declined a further contract with London Irish, instead continuing his academic studies at Loughborough University.
 He played for the university in rugby union National League 1 and in the British Universities and Colleges Sport (BUCS) Super Rugby.
 BUCS Super Rugby colour commentators described him as a "modern-day second row" and a "great all round athlete".
 He was included in the training squad for England Students in 2018.